top of page

 1. Fists of Fury - Although it may seem cliche to rank one of Bruce Lee's movies at the top, his influence is undeniable.
 Really?
 He broke down racial barriers and became the first Asian Superstar the world had ever seen.
 His work ethic and workout regimen were ahead of their time.
 He founded his own form of Martial Arts and came up with the concept of mixing different aspects from different forms from all over the world to make the most effective use in any situation, basically to adapt to any fighting.
 Yes, there had been martial arts films prior to him, but he is the only reason the genre exploded in the 1970s and even today and for many more years to come.

-2. Rush Hour - In 1998, Brett Ratner directed the buddy police action comedy Rush Hour, which was written by Jim Kouf and Ross LaManna based on a scenario by LaManna.
+2. Rush Hour - Starring Jackie Chan - In 1998, Brett Ratner directed the buddy police action comedy Rush Hour, which was written by Jim Kouf and Ross LaManna based on a scenario by LaManna.
 Jackie Chan and Chris Tucker play mismatched police officers tasked with finding the kidnapped daughter of a Chinese official.
 Elizabeth Peña, Chris Penn, and Tom Wilkinson all have supporting parts.
 After its September 18, 1998 release, the movie brought in more than $244 million worldwide.
 Rush Hour 2 (2001) and Rush Hour 3 (2007) are the two sequels that resulted from its box office commercial success.

-More Martial Arts Movies
+More Martial Arts Movies | Fearless

 3. Fearless - 2006 martial arts film directed by Ronny Yu and starring Jet Li, is also known as Huo Yuanjia (霍元甲) in Chinese, Spirit in Japan, and Jet Li's Fearless in the UK and the US.
 The story of Huo Yuanjia, a Chinese martial artist who faced off against foreign fighters in widely reported events and helped China regain its pride and nationalism during the last years of the Qing Dynasty before the Republic of China was founded, is largely based on her life.
 Li said in an interview that the movie was his final wushu martial arts epic; this was also mentioned in other press materials and television commercials for the movie.